smok-serwis/smok-client/README.md

 * add support for reparse pathpoints
 * add support for getting archive data from sensors
 * fixed a bug with downloading BAOBS
+* fixed a bug with reading sensors via on_read
+* fixed a bug with reporting exceptions

 ### v0.6